 I am a live artist, performance ethnographer, and cultural mediator working within the domain of socially engaged art.
 My work has manifested itself as devised theatre, dance, performance and performative interventions.
 I do not perform for people but with them.
 The parameters of my projects are set conceptually, a framework is in place, but each time I bring a performance or workshop in a new place the work is new because it engages a new community in a new environment.
 The body of the city has a relationship to the bodies of its citizens.
 I am not interested in making performances that privilege the performer’s body while audiences are required to sit silently.
 In the backdrop of our present day reality, some people are forced to sit in silence while others are allowed to move freely.
 I am against this ideology.
-I want to invite people into the studio for an opportunity to play and encourage other embodiments.
+I invite people for an opportunity for open expression that encourages other embodiments.
 The risk that my work exposes is not complex or extreme.
 It’s the risk we take everyday in exposing ourselves to each other and the world around us.
 In a time when we are encouraged to speak our minds, but not offered bodily protections, at a time when fundamental, basic rights are being undermined, I find it necessary to use my practice to support others.

 A Brief Biography